juicyideas/cartan-sync/README.txt

-Cartan-Sync is a certifiably correct algorithm for synchronization over the special Euclidean group, a common problem arising in the context of 2D and 3D geometric estimation (e.g. pose-graph SLAM and camera motion estimation).
+Synchronization over the Special Euclidean group SE(d), also commonly known as Pose Graph Optimization (PGO), is a common problem arising in the context of 2D and 3D geometric estimation (e.g. pose-graph SLAM and camera motion estimation).

-This method presents a different approach from that presented in "Rosen et al. SE-Sync: A Certifiably Correct Algorithm for Synchronization over the Special Euclidean Group", arXiv Preprint arXiv:1612.07386.
+Certifiably correct algorithms are those that, with high probability, are capable of attaining global optimality and certifying having done so, a posteriori.

+This repository features two different certifiably correct algorithms for synchronization over the special Euclidean group:

+- Cartan-Sync, our contribution, a novel algorithm based upon the application of the Riemannian staircase directly on the domain of Pose Graph Optimization (list of poses).

+- SE-Sync, proposed by Rosen et al., which we also dub Stiefel-Sync, that marginalizes PGO and then applies the Riemannian staircase in the resulting Rotation Synchronization problem.

 The present code extends that of github.com/david-m-rosen/SE-Sync corresponding to the reference work providing a simple interface to call and compare both methods.

 We are making this software freely available in the hope that it will be useful to others.
+Note however Cartan-Sync is ongoing work, so important changes may still happen in the code.
+Also if you find any issues, let us know!

 If you use Cartan-Sync in your own work, please cite our paper:

 @article{briales17CartanSync,